Sourish25/Dev-Cloud/README.md

 ## 💡 Our Solution

-Our project, **Dev Cloud**, directly solves the chosen problem statement by creating a centralized marketplace for skills and short-term project help.
+Our project, **Dev Cloud**, directly solves the chosen problem statement by creating a centralized marketplace for collaboration of people with same skills and those who need help.

 * **How it solves the problem:** It provides the essential "Expected Outcomes" by allowing users to **post and search skill listings**.
-It bridges the gap between those needing help and those offering it with a simple **"Connect" button**, facilitating direct communication.
+It bridges the gap between those who need help and those who are offering it with a simple **"Connect" button**, facilitating direct communication.
-* **Impact:** This system directly **encourages collaboration and peer learning**.
-Instead of skills remaining siloed, students, freelancers, and other collaborators (the "Relevant Stakeholders") can easily find each other to solve problems, learn new things, and complete projects more efficiently.
+* **Impact:** This system directly **encourages collaboration and peer learning**.Students, freelancers, and other collaborators (the "Relevant Stakeholders") can easily find each other to solve problems, learn new things, and complete projects more efficiently than ever before.

 ---